Comenius-Garten

 Are there guided tours?

-Check the official website for information on any guided tours that may be available during your visit.
+Check the official website for information on any available guided tours or educational workshops.

 What’s the best time to visit?